telerik/report-server-docs/implementer-guide/webhooks-implementation.md

 		Secret: "11111122222233333344444455555511",
 	```

-4. Once a webhook request from the report server has been validated by a receiver, it is ready to be processed by user code.
-This happens inside a handler.
+5. Once a webhook request from the report server has been validated by a receiver, it is ready to be processed by user code.
+This happens inside a new webhook handler class.
 	```
 		public class CustomWebHookHandler : WebHookHandler
 		{